linquert/data_as_control/research_questions.md

 ### How do you find the minimal faithful causal abstraction automatically, rather than by hand?
 Causal abstraction is the strongest current framework: an explanation is valid if it is a faithful higher-level causal model of the low-level computation.
 But in practice, finding the minimal faithful abstraction requires search over a space of possible abstractions, and for large models this search is intractable without guidance.
 Your controlled data structures this search: because you know the generator's algorithm, you know what the correct high-level causal model should be, and you can test faithfulness by checking whether interventions on the model's circuit match predictions made by the generator's algorithm.
 This is the clearest path to automatic causal abstraction for a specific family of tasks.

+### When is the behavioral ground truth sufficient to verify a causal claim, and when
+does it require internal intervention?

+For tasks with fully known computational structure, the behavioral ground truth is strong enough to make specific predictions about internal interventions before running them.
+If the model has learned a genuine routing circuit, then forcing the attention pattern to the theoretically correct one should improve accuracy.
+If accuracy does not improve, the bottleneck is downstream regardless of how correct the attention looks.
+This conditional prediction — intervention X should produce outcome Y if and only if circuit Z is the bottleneck — is what transforms a correlational observation (this head activates during this computation) into a causal claim (this head is causally responsible for this computation).

+The hierarchy of evidence, from weakest to strongest: (1) behavioral accuracy on structured OOD splits, (2) linear probe accuracy on internal representations, (3) improvement under forced-correct-input intervention, (4) degradation under targeted ablation, (5) accurate prediction of output change under novel input perturbations.
+Claims about circuit function are only as strong as the highest level of evidence provided.
+Controlled synthetic data makes levels 3 through 5 tractable because you know what "the correct input" and "a novel perturbation" mean with respect to the ground-truth algorithm.

 ---